Before figuring out how to draw a butterfly let’s learn just a little about these beautiful flying insects.

 - How to create a nice drawing of a tiger for beginners

-- How to draw a shark in 9 easy steps
+- Drawing a shark in 9 easy steps

 - How to draw a rose step-by-step guide for beginners